The Grutas de Cacahuamilpa are some amazing caves in Central Mexico that are relatively unknown to foreign tourists.

 Entering the Caves

-The tour starts by following the tour guide from the entrance to the other side of the valley for 10 minutes where the caves are located.
+The tour starts by following the tour guide for 10 minutes from the entrance to the caves on the other side of the valley.

-When you arrive at the entrance you can already appreciate the scale of the caves.
-The entrance is enormous and much bigger than any other caves I have ever visited.
+When you arrive at the entrance, you can already see the scale of the caves.
+The entrance is enormous and much more significant than any other caves I have ever visited.

 Inside Grutas de Cacahuamilpa

-After entering the tour guide will talk about the history of the caves and point out features.
-A lot of the descriptions are mainly stating what the formations look like.
+After entering, the tour guide will discuss the caves’ history and point out features.
+Many of the descriptions mainly describe what the formations look like.

 So you are not missing out on too much if you are on the Spanish-speaking tour and cannot understand what they are saying!

-At each section, the guide turns on lights and makes it visible to what lies ahead.
-It is always mindblowing how huge the caverns are and how deep it goes inside.
+The guide turns on lights at each section, making it visible to what lies ahead.
+It is always mind-blowing how huge the caverns are and how deep they go inside.

-At the highest points, the cave is 70 meters high and up to 150 meters wide.
+The cave is 70 meters high and 150 meters wide at the highest points.
 It feels like an entire city could fit in the caves.

-One fact that we did not realize before arriving at the caves is that the walk through the caves is 2 km (1.2 miles) each way!
+We did not realize before arriving at the caves that the walk through the caves is 2 km (1.2 miles) each way!

-So you will do 4 km (2.4 miles) of walking inside the caves which is crazy.
-Every time we thought we were getting near the end the guide would turn the lights on to another seemingly endless cavern.
+You will walk 4 km (2.4 miles) inside the caves, which is crazy.
+Whenever we thought we were near the end, the guide would turn the lights on to another seemingly endless cavern.

-What is even more fascinating is, that the section you walk, is only the part of the caves open to the public.
-Two rivers are part of the Grutas de Cacahuamilpa system: The San Jeronimo River goes 12 km (7.4 miles) underground while the Chontalcoatlan River goes 8 km (5 miles) underground.
+Even more fascinating is that the section you walk is only part of the caves open to the public.
+Two rivers are part of the Grutas de Cacahuamilpa system: The San Jeronimo River goes 12 km (7.4 miles) underground, while the Chontalcoatlan River goes 8 km (5 miles) underground.

-It is not just the size of the caves that are impressive but the patterns created by all the stalagtites and stalagmites are very beautiful.
+It is not just the size of the caves that are impressive; the patterns created by all the stalactites and stalagmites are also very beautiful.

 Seating within the cave for concerts and events

-I am not an opera fan but attending a concert deep underground in an enormous cave would be an amazing experience.
+I am not an opera fan, but attending a concert deep underground in an enormous cave would be a fantastic experience.

-About halfway through the tour, there are toilets deep within the caves.
-After seeing a concert venue and toilets we were not sure what else to expect in the caves!
+About halfway through the tour, we discovered toilets deep within the caves.
+After seeing a concert venue and toilets, we were unsure what else to expect in the caves!

-Once you get to the end of the tour you will be able to walk back to the entrance at your own pace.
-This was our favourite part because you can appreciate the caves on your own without any noise.
+Once you finish the tour, you can walk back to the entrance at your own pace.
+This was our favourite part because you can appreciate the caves independently without any noise.

-The caves are so enormous that everyone on the tour spreads out and you can often be in a football field-sized cavern all by yourself.
+The caves are so enormous that everyone on the tour spreads out, and you can often be in a football-field-sized cavern alone.

-On the way back the lights will be off in most sections as well.
-Once your eyes adjust to the darkness it also adds an extra magical feeling to all the shadows and shapes created by the caves.
+On the way back, the lights will also be off in most sections.
+Once your eyes adjust to the darkness, the shadows and shapes created by the caves will seem extra magical.

 Tours from Mexico City to Grutas de Cacahuamilpa

-If you do not feel like organizing your own transport you can book a tour on GetYourGuide.
-An English-speaking guide will show you around the caves and Taxco for 160 USD per person.
+If you do not like organizing your transport, you can book a tour on GetYourGuide.
+For 160 USD per person, an English-speaking guide will show you around the caves and Taxco.

-It is also a private tour as long as you have 4 people in your group.
-So you will not be stuck in a huge tour bus.
+It is also a private tour as long as you have four people in your group, so you won’t be stuck in a giant tour bus.

 Chontalcoatlan Tour

-If you feel like more of an adventure you can visit the Contalcoatlan River section of the caves.
-This section goes deep underground and you will need to repel down ropes and do some canyoning.
+If you want more adventure, you can visit the Contalcoatlan River section of the caves.
+This section goes deep underground, and you must repel down ropes and do some canyoning.

-We didn’t get the chance to do a tour of this part of the caves but it looks awesome.
-Multiple tour companies can take you but only one company offers an overnight trip.
+We didn’t get the chance to tour this part of the caves, but it looks awesome.
+Multiple tour companies can take you, but only one offers an overnight trip.

-During this tour, you will make your way deep into the caves and sleep the night on a sandy beach.
+During this tour, you will go deep into the caves and sleep the night on a sandy beach.

-The beach is near a huge opening in the roof of the cave.
-So you will be awoken by sunlight streaming through the hole.
-It looks like an amazing experience.
+The beach is near a huge opening in the cave’s roof.
+You will be awoken by sunlight streaming through the hole, which looks like a fantastic experience.

-The tour costs 215 USD per person and runs from 1st January until April 30th.
-The website and tour are in Spanish so you will need to speak at least a decent level of Spanish.
+The tour costs 215 USD per person from January 1st until April 30th.
+The website and tour are in Spanish, so you must speak at least a decent level of Spanish.

 Photo courtesy of Extremers